what is a real wedding photojournalist?

 we put people at ease and blend in

-He was completely right, earning a subject’s trust is the only way to do true documentary work.
+He was completely right.
+Earning a subject’s trust is the only way to do true documentary work.
 That relationship doesn’t just happen.
 I work to communicate with my couples and be a resource throughout the planning process.

 I love getting to know couples during an engagement session and I will often attend rehearsals or walk-throughs when possible.
 That way I’m a familiar face by the time I arrive at your hotel suite on the wedding day while you’re getting ready.
-I’m able to become part of the background a little easier and get more authentic moments.
+I’m able to become part of the background a little easier and capture more authentic moments.

-We get the camera where it needs to be
+we get the camera where it needs to be

 Sometimes it means putting a remote camera in the balcony where photographers aren’t allowed to be during a ceremony.
 Sometimes it means laying completely on the ground to get an interesting reflection.
 And sometimes it means putting myself in the middle of the hora to get the perfect angle while you’re lifted into the air.

-We are problem solvers, prepared for anything
+we are problem solvers, prepared for anything

-As photojournalists we cover all kinds of events in every type of scenario, while under the pressure of competition and deadline.
+As photojournalists, we cover all kinds of events in every type of scenario – while under the pressure of competition and deadline.
 We have the experience and the equipment to be able to make exceptional pictures in any situation.
 Photo editors like to say “newspapers can’t publish excuses.”
 Coming back from an assignment without a publishable photo just isn’t an option.

 No matter what wedding day curveballs come our way, we’ll make the most of it.
 If it’s raining, we’ve always got a few places we know we can go.
 We can, and have made portfolio pictures in the covered entrance of a hotel (see the featured image at the top of this page).
 You can feel confident in our absolute ability to handle the unique challenges of any venue or location, even if we haven’t shot there before.